WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 The source facet gives the name of the model and the variant facet represents each member of an ensemble for a given source.
 It can also be called the “ripf” identifier (“r” for realization, “i” for initialization, “p” for physics, and “f” for forcing).

 A useful tool to assess the models is the [Rapid Evaluation Framework (REF)][ref].
-It is an assessment of the models participating in the CMIP7 Assessment Fast Track.
+It is an assessment of the models participating in the CMIP7 Assessment Fast Track (AFT).

-TODO: maybe add a grid section, when https://github.com/WCRP-CMIP/Variable-Registry/issues/111 is decided

 ### 3.2.
 Experiment and Activity
 * [List of experiments][experimentIdhtml]